 What are the Requirements for the Global Talent Stream (GTS)?

 The Global Talent Stream (GTS) is for employers who wish to hire highly qualified foreign professionals.
-It is formed by a partnership between the government body of Employment and Social Development Canada (ESDC) and the government department of Immigration, Refugees, and Citizenship Canada (IRCC) and Employment.
+It was formed by a partnership between the government body of Employment and Social Development Canada (ESDC) and the government department of Immigration, Refugees, and Citizenship Canada (IRCC).

 The GTS expedites the application process to facilitate the hiring of skilled professionals.

 Employers and foreign workers have to meet the eligibility requirements defined under 2 categories: